Installation

 If you are using a a Neurodebian Linux distribution, installation should be as easy as:

-sudo apt-get install fsl afni ants
+sudo apt-get install afni ants

 sudo ln -sf /usr/lib/ants/N4BiasFieldCorrection /usr/local/bin/